 Every child has a right to access education, and everyone is responsible for supporting and promoting excellent school attendance and punctuality.
-Kingsbridge Primary School is committed to providing the highest quality of education to our pupils and we recognise the clear link between attendance and the attainment of our pupils.
+Wynstream Community Primary School are committed to providing the highest quality of education to our pupils and we recognise the clear link between attendance and the attainment of our pupils.

-The aim of this Attendance Policy is to enable Kingsbridge Primary School to provide a consistent practice that actively encourages and supports the highest possible levels of attendance for all our pupils.
+The aim of this Attendance Policy is to enable Wynstream Community Primary School to provide a consistent practice that actively encourages and supports the highest possible levels of attendance for all our pupils.

-Kingsbridge Primary School takes a whole-school approach to maintaining regular attendance and to achieve this, all members of our school community have an important contribution to make.
-It is vital that we work in partnership to ensure that any in-school or out-of-school barriers are removed at the earliest opportunity, this is achieved through early and meaningful support.
+Wynstream Community Primary School takes a whole-school approach to maintaining regular attendance and to achieve this, all members of our school community have an important contribution to make.
+It is vital that we work in partnership to ensure that any inschool or out-of-school barriers are removed at the earliest opportunity, this is achieved through early and meaningful support.